SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 This chart bootstraps a single-node or HA deployment of a [Solace PubSub+ software event broker](https://solace.com/products/event-broker/software/) on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-The [Solace PubSub+ quickstart documentation](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/README.md) provides additional details to this document.
+The [Solace PubSub+ Event Broker on Kubernetes Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md) provides additional details to this document.

 ## Prerequisites